Training-Free Coverless Multi-Image Steganography with Access Control: Experiment

-\textbf{Robustness.}\quad We evaluate the robustness against noise introduced during the transmission of the stego image.
-Table~\ref{tab:degrad} reports the reconstruction quality when the stego image is corrupted by Gaussian noise or compressed using JPEG.
+\paragraph{Robustness.} We evaluate the robustness against noise introduced during the transmission of the stego image.
+Table~\ref{tab:degrad} reports the reconstruction quality when the stego image is corrupted by Gaussian noise or Gaussian blur, or compressed using JPEG.
 Even under strong degradation, MIDAS maintains an acceptable level of secret information transmission.
 In contrast, existing modification-based access control methods (IIS, AIS) exhibit a significant performance drop under these degradations.
 This superior performance highlights the robustness of MIDAS to channel noise and attack, which is a critical advantage of our diffusion-based approach.

-\textbf{More Experiments.} Additional evaluations on a different dataset and a high-capacity scenario ($N=8$), together with ablation studies on the key algorithmic components of MIDAS, different model checkpoints, and hyperparameters, are provided in Appendices \ref{appendix:more_ex} and \ref{sec:ablation}, respectively.
-These results demonstrate the robustness and scalability of MIDAS across datasets, extreme-capacity settings, and model checkpoints, while validating the effectiveness of our core strategies and modules and characterizing the impact of individual hyperparameters.
+\paragraph{More Experiments.} {Additional evaluations on a different dataset and in a high-capacity setting ($N=8$), comparisons with HIS \cite{HIS}, and analyses of practical overheads are provided in Appendix~\ref{appendix:more_ex}.
+Ablation studies on the key components of MIDAS, different model checkpoints, and hyperparameter choices are presented in Appendix~\ref{sec:ablation}.
+These results demonstrate the robustness of MIDAS across datasets, its scalability to extreme-capacity settings, and its ability to maintain computational time and memory usage comparable to baseline training-free CIS methods.
+They also validate the effectiveness of the proposed components and strategies across different model checkpoints, while characterizing the impact of individual hyperparameters.}